lineality/Online_Voting_Using_One_Time_Pads/README.md

 - rules, policies, and procedures on rules
 - rules, policies, and procedures on disinformation & nihilism
 - rules, policies, and procedures on interactions between separate or connected groups holding elections.
+- rules, policies, and procedures for post-election analysis, challenges, and moving on.